gpai-elliit/gpai-elliit.github.io/README.md

 ### Funding

-ELLIIT - Excellence Center at Linköping - Lund in Information Technology, 2021-2025
+<a href="https://elliit.se/">ELLIIT</a> - Excellence Center at Linköping - Lund in Information Technology, 2021-2025

 ### Partners